 Snow Day: 3v3, but the ball has been replaced by a hockey puck

-Each different game mode assigns you a different rank, however, the modes that are played the most competitively are Duel, Doubles and Standard.
+Each different game mode assigns you a different rank, however, the modes that are played at a high level most often are Duel, Doubles and Standard.
 Professional Rocket League matches are played just like the Standard competitive game mode.
-Here at Vanta Leagues our default game mode for matches is Standard, but if teams are unable to field enough players for a 3v3 we have allowed them to play Doubles or Duel.

 Similar to League of Legends and Valorant, Rocket League has competitive ranking tiers.
 All new players to a competitive playlist will start off in the unranked tier.
 After playing 10 games in that playlist, the player will then be placed into one of 22 different ranking tiers.
 Below you will find a list of each tier:

 At the conclusion of each ranked game, your MMR (matchmaking rank) will either go up or down based on a win or loss.
 However, unlike games like Overwatch that show your numerical MMR adjustment after each game, Rocket League does not reveal this number until players hit Grand Champion.

 There are various third-party sites that can estimate your MMR before Grand Champion.
 The general gist is that you will gain more MMR when beating opponents with a higher MMR than you and vice versa for losses.
 Your MMR is not impacted by individual performance, solely by wins and losses.

 Climbing the ranked ladder not only feels rewarding on a personal level, it is also one of the best ways to begin to get yourself noticed in the world of esports.
 RLCS (Rocket League Champion Series) players represent the highest level of competition in the esport and they all started off as random players on the ranked ladder.
 Through the continual development of their skills they were able to reach the highest ranks in the competitive system and now find themselves playing the game professionally.